speakeasy-api/contract-testing-demo/README.md

 ```

 * Run `speakeasy run` for the target language.
-* Review the new language-specific test for the new user lifecycle test (e.g. `TestUsers_UserLifecycle` in Go).
+* Review the new language-specific test for this custom test that performs create, read, update, and delete operations (e.g. `TestUsers_UserLifecycle` in Go).
 This test should be calling multiple SDK operations and passing response data to other requests.

 ## Further Reading